Hexinator12/Voice_RAG/PROJECT_FOUNDATION_SUMMARY.md

 }
 ```

-**Test Results**:
+**Test Results (Latest)**:
 ```
-Input: "hello"
+Time-Aware Greeting Test (Morning):
+- Time of day: morning
-Response: "Hey!
-I'm your virtual campus assistant.
-Ask me anything!"
+- Response: "Good morning!
+I'm your campus assistant.
+How are you doing today?"
-Follow-up: "Feel free to ask about locations, events, classes, or anything else campus-related."
+- Follow-up: "Looking for a good study spot this morning?
+I can suggest some great places!"
-Intent: greeting
+- Intent: greeting
-Confidence: 0.95
+- Confidence: 0.95

-Input: "where is the library"
-Response: "I can help you with library information!
-The main library is located at the center of campus.
+General Inquiry Test:
+- Response: "I'm here to assist you with campus information.
+What would you like to know?"
+- Follow-up: "What would you like to know about campus this morning?"
+- Intent: general_inquiry
+- Confidence: 0.8

+Library Inquiry Test:
+- Response: "The library offers various resources including books, study spaces, and computer labs.
 It's located at Main Campus Building A and is open 8:00 AM - 10:00 PM (Monday-Friday), 10:00 AM - 6:00 PM (Weekends)."
-Follow-up: "Would you like to know about library hours, specific resources, or study spaces?"
+- Follow-up: "Would you like to know about library hours, study spaces, or morning availability?"
-Intent: library_inquiry
+- Intent: library_inquiry
-Confidence: 0.8
+- Confidence: 0.9

+Dynamic Response Variation Test:
+- Multiple test runs show different response selections
+- Follow-up questions change based on time of day and intent
+- Natural language flow maintained across all interactions
 ```

 ---